Cayuga Lake Watershed Management

 - Regular DEC participation in the Tompkins County Water Resources Council (link in the right column) Monitoring Partnership monthly conference calls, providing a point of contact for local access to DEC for Q&A and updates.

-- Occasional Public Mtgs scheduled around key project milestones and used to report to the larger public on progress of the study and TMDL development, as well as other Cayuga Lake Watershed issues and activities.
-The first of these Public Meetings is scheduled for June 12.
+- Occasional public meetings scheduled around key project milestones and used to report to the larger public on progress of the study and TMDL development, as well as other Cayuga Lake Watershed issues and activities.
+The most recent of these public meetings was held on June 12.
+The NYSDEC presentation (pdf, 328 kb) from that meeting is available.
+The next Public Meeting is scheduled for December 3 in Ithaca.

 In addition, continue to check back here on the Cayuga Lake Watershed webpage, or contact us directly if you have other questions or need more information.